Why people choose Surface

 Why do condo fees go up?

 Condo fees can go up for a variety of reasons.
 A builder may deliberately misrepresent the actual costs of running and maintaining the building, the building may be mismanaged by the Board of Directors, construction quality may be low, certain unforeseen costs may appear or costs may go up.
-Often, however, the Board of Directors may voluntarily increase condo fees in order to put more money aside for a raining day by increasing payments to their long-term contingency fund.
+Often, however, the Board of Directors may voluntarily increase condo fees in order to put more money aside for a rainy day by increasing payments to their long-term contingency fund.

 A larger long-term contingency

 The Condominium Act requires condo buildings to put aside a minimum 10% of their yearly budgets towards a long-term contingency fund.
-When calculating condo fees all builders use this amount when advertising intended fees.
-This gives the purchaser the ability to compare all offerings equally.
+When calculating condo fees almost all builders use this amount when advertising intended fees.
+This gives the purchaser the ability to compare most offerings equally.
 It’s not uncommon however to have condominium Board of Directors decide to put aside more money to limit future surprises.
 By paying a bit more each month you’ll build a larger savings and further reduce the chance of unforeseen costs.
 This is entirely up to the condo board you elect and should reflect the wishes of all owners.